 4. Meet country-specific standards

 Netscribes helps B2C, as well as B2B e-commerce companies, increase their visibility and sales by delivering insight-based product content.
-Our clients include global behemoths, online distributors, as well as small-scale manufacturers that have capitalized on the digital opportunity with a customer-centric approach towards crafting their e-commerce content.
+Our clients include global behemoths, online distributors, as well as small-scale manufacturers that have capitalized on the digital opportunity with a customer-centric approach towards crafting their e-commerce product content.
 If you’re looking to apply the benefits of insights-based content to your e-commerce business, contact firstname.lastname@example.org.